Solving the Puzzle of Pain: Headaches, Migraine and Trigeminal Neuralgia

 Many patients may need orthodontic care, bridgework, or reconstruction of poor occlusion (bite) to permanently retain the results of relief from trigeminal neuralgia pain.

 Dr. Reese is a member of the American Academy of Craniofacial Pain and has been practicing dentistry for over 30 years.
 If you are suffering from head, neck, or jaw pain, please call Dr. Reese’s office at 317-882-0228 and ask for a consultation.
-We are located just north of Greenwood, Indiana on US 31 in Indianapolis.
+Indianapolis Dentistry is located just north of Greenwood, Indiana on US 31 in Indianapolis.